diaznoed/systemlogparser_cli_schedule/README.md

 # systemlogparser_cli_schedule
 This script is designed to automate the process of running a system log parser tool (SLP), analyzing ArcGIS Server logs, and generating comprehensive reports.

+This script is in response to running https://github.com/Esri/SystemLogParser

 You run the scripts in order of the numbering on the title.

 Here’s a description for the script that you can use on GitHub: